Getting Started

 Here we guide you to get started on using FISHNET for your next project.

-Note: if you use FISHNET in published research, please cite the following paper:
+If you use FISHNET in published research, please cite the following paper:

 Acharya et al., FISHNET: A Network-based Tool for Analyzing Gene-level P-values to Identify Significant Genes Missed by Standard Methods, doi:10.1101/2025.01.29.635546.